ToC-MS™ is the new name for the 2DMS technique developed by

 This allows a two-dimensional Fourier transform to relate each fragment ion to its respective precursor analyte ion; users get structural information on all the analytes in the sample.

-The TC-MS software can automatically assign fragment ions to their precursors, which enables rapid and accurate data interpretation and structural analysis.
+The ToC-MS software can automatically assign fragment ions to their precursors, which enables rapid and accurate data interpretation and structural analysis.

-A key benefit of TC-MS is that because all the fragmentation in a sample is done simultaneously, TC-MS can be as much as 100x faster than MS/MS. A significant sensitivity improvement should also be seen due to the signal averaging capability of the Fourier transform.
+A key benefit of ToC-MS is that because all the fragmentation in a sample is done simultaneously, ToC-MS can be as much as 100x faster than MS/MS. A significant sensitivity improvement should also be seen due to the signal averaging capability of the Fourier transform.

 Currently the only instruments capable of this are large, expensive FTICR MS instruments that are time-consuming to operate and maintain.
-The speed of analysis (1 hour) using TC-MSon an FTICR is very slow, so TC-MS has so far been limited to academia.
+The speed of analysis (1 hour) using ToC-MS on an FTICR is very slow, so ToC-MS has so far been limited to academia.

-Verdel are bringing TC-MS into routine use within research and high throughput laboratories.
+Verdel are bringing ToC-MS into routine use within research and high throughput laboratories.